 Will you still be able to choose from a number of energy sellers?

 Currently, you may have a choice of who you buy your energy from.
-This means that if you are not happy with the service or price they offer, you can switch.
+This means that if you are not happy with the service or price your retailer offers, you can switch to another retailer.
 Customers in an embedded network may have difficulty buying energy from a seller other than the owner or operator of the site.
 This may be because of the way the site’s network has been wired or because energy retailers may not want to sell to a customer inside an embedded network.

-If the retrofit allows for you to exercise a choice, and you choose to buy from an energy retailer instead of the site owner or operator, you will need to be careful that you don’t pay twice for network charges.
+If the retrofit allows you to exercise a choice, and you choose to buy energy from an energy retailer instead of the site owner or operator, you will need to be careful that you don’t pay twice for network charges.
 Network charges are the fixed part of supplying energy to your home or business.
 Normally in an embedded network, the owner or operator of the site pays the network charges and will then bill you for your share.
 This is not a problem if you buy your electricity from the owner or operator of the site.
-However a retailer would similarly normally charge you a network charge.
-To make sure you don’t pay twice you should check that the energy retailer will give you an ‘energy only’ offer or that the owner or operator of the site is able come to an arrangement with the energy company about who will bill you for your network charges.
+However a retailer would normally also charge you a network charge.
+To make sure you don’t pay twice you should check that the energy retailer will give you an ‘energy only’ offer or that the owner or operator of the site is able to come to an arrangement with your retailer about who will bill you for your network charges.

-If you have any concerns that you will be worse off because of the applicant’s proposal you should talk to the applicant about them and ask how they will address them.
-This may include the applicant offering the same price for energy that you paid to your previous energy provider or having a dispute handling system, which is run in line with nationally recognised standards.
+If you have any concerns with the applicant’s proposal, especially if you think you'll be worse off, you should talk to the applicant about your concerns and ask how they will address them.
+This may include the applicant offering the same price for energy that you paid to your previous energy provider or having an effective dispute handling system.